-The philosophical part of the Thai Massage Sib Sen theory is quite similar to that of Chinese Traditional Medicine and Indian Ayurvedic Medicine, which are based on Life Energy (Prana, Lom Pran or Qi) running through specific pathways (the Sen, Nadis, Channels or Meridians).
+The conceptual background of Thai Massage Sib Sen theory is quite similar to that of Chinese Traditional Medicine and Indian Ayurvedic Medicine, which are based on Life Energy (Prana, Lom Pran or Qi) running through specific pathways (the Sen, Nadis, Channels or Meridians).

 Moreover, it is believed that an unobstructed supply and balanced distribution of Life Energy is of key importance to a person’s health and well-being.

 Life Energy or Life Force in Thai Massage is called Lom Pran, which means Wind of Life.
 A blockage or obstruction in the flow of Lom Pran causes discomforts, diseases or illnesses to a person.